-The Longest Running Cow Protection Program in the Western World
+The Original and Longest Running Cow Protection Program in the Western World

 Protecting cows is one of the most important activities of the New Vrindaban Community.
 The Vedas, Saints and Sadhus, and Lord Krishna himself proclaim that service and protection of Mother Cow is the greatest solution for mankind’s suffering, the path to real peace.

 Since 1969, the New Vrindaban Community has been protecting and serving her resident cows with a similar standard to what Lord Krishna himself practiced five thousand years ago.
 Lovingly cared for through their happy life, they are provided everything they need.